June 3, 2014

 Tom Cruise Emily Blunt Doug Liman Edge of Tomorrow All You Need Is Kill

 Live.
 Die.
 Repeat.
 That's essentially the basic premise of director Doug Liman's futuristic, repetitious war film, Edge of Tomorrow.
-Another is Groundhog's Day meets Saving Private Ryan with aliens and video game style storytellingTom Cruise plays the (rather quickly) disgraced Major William Cage, a military PR officer, who's absurd punishment is an irresponsible and inexplicable mission to die on the front lines of a D-Day like war offensive despite his rank and lack of training.
-Through some strange extraterrestrial blood magic, he repeats the very same day over and over again everytime he dies.
+Another is Groundhog's Day meets Saving Private Ryan with aliens and video game-style storytelling.
+Tom Cruise plays the (rather quickly) disgraced Major William Cage, a military PR officer, whose absurd punishment is an irresponsible and inexplicable mission to die on the front lines of a D-Day-like war offensive despite his rank and lack of training.
+Through some strange extraterrestrial blood magic, he repeats the very same day over and over again every time he dies.
 This power unlocks the key to humanity winning the war.

-While Cruise is nicely used to his strengths as an reluctant hero, it's Emily Blunt's hero soldier who shines and soars in every scene.
+While Cruise is nicely used to his strengths as a reluctant hero, it's Emily Blunt's hero soldier who shines and soars in every scene.
 She's saddled with some mind-bending expositional dialogue throughout yet makes it work all while kicking ass.
 The repeating day, alien time travel logic slowly becomes more and more dense as the actors and action are forced out of the repeating day to deliver an underwhelming, overly undramatic final act of resolution unfitting of the fun, dynamically sublime day-after-day adventure of the first half.
 The revolving door of continual setup and payoff really grounds the film.

-More | AV Club / FSRThe Playlist
+More | AV Club / FSR / The Playlist

 0 reactions: